slowkow/snpsea/doc/SNPsea_manual.md

 ### `NCBIgenes2013.bed.gz`

-Gene coordinates were obtained from the [NCBI].
+40,437 Gene coordinates were obtained from the [NCBI].
 The coordinates I provide are a subset of those listed in `gene2refseq.gz`.

 ### `NovartisGeneAtlas2004.gct.gz`

-Gene expression data for 79 human tissues from [GSE1133].
-Replicates for each tissue profile were averaged.
+Gene expression data for 17,581 genes across 79 human tissues from [GSE1133].
+Replicates for each tissue were averaged.
 For each gene, the single probe with the largest minimum was selected.

 > Su AI et al. A gene atlas of the mouse and human protein-encoding